whiteswift/pomodoro-pwa/notes.md

 - Quick uppercasing

 # Problems
+- Service worker needs a page secured with SSL otherwise it won't work.
+It will work locally on localhost or 127.0.0.1 without encryption.
+A static page on Github only gets you so far until you want to use a manifest file.
 - Authentication error - setting ignore authorisation flags in chrome://flags
 - Can't use Python server with SSL for SW
 - Talk about London technology week